leske42/CPP09/README.md

 In the final part of this tutorial, I want to give some tips on how to test if your implementation is done correctly.

-The subject requires us to print a very specific output (container content after sorting and time), but based on that output alone, it is impossible to determine if the sort was correctly implemented.
+The subject requires us to print a very specific output (container content after sorting and time).
+But based on that output alone, it is impossible to determine if the sort was correctly implemented.
 You could implement bubble sort and still end up with a sorted sequence of numbers in the end.
 Or you could start with two containers, one empty, one full, then do pure binary insertion from one to the other and even the time will not tell you are doing something different.
 These are of course very extreme examples which would probably not pass an evaluation (in case the code is checked), but you could still do something *very similar* to merge insertion which still works different here and there.

-The only way to *really* check if you have done it right is through checking the number of comparisons you make while you sort.
-You can put a counter in your code, and every time you check for `<`/ `>` / `=` *between any two `T`*, you increment it.
+The only way to *really* check if you have done it the right way is through checking the number of comparisons you make while you sort.

+You can put a counter for comparisons in your code, and every time you check for `<`/ `>` / `=` *between any two `T`* (this is again important), you increment it.
 This mostly happens between comparing the assigned pairs and doing the binary insertion.
-Some people overload `find` to be able to use it for the insertion and still do the counting, but if you have your own function written for this, it is even easier.
-Once you have your number printed, you can use this table from the book (page 186) to check if it's below the required treshold or not.
+Some people overload `find` to be able to use it for the insertion and still do the counting, but if you have your own function written for this part, it is even easier.
+Once you have your number printed, you can use this table from the book (page 186) to check if the amount of comparisons is below the required treshold or not.

 <div align="center">
    <br>